Don't make the mistake of skipping out on Flock Freight's innovative shared truckload solution, work with us today.

 From missed pickups to poor packing, there are plenty of ways that things can go wrong within the realm of freight shipping.
-Distractions, rushing too quickly, or sometimes simple naivete can lead to costly errors which can happen to anyone—whether you’re a seasoned logistics veteran or you’re just starting out in the industry and you’re not sure how to ship LTL freight.
+Distractions, rushing too quickly, or sometimes simple naivete can lead to costly errors, which can happen to anyone—whether you’re a seasoned logistics veteran or just starting out in the industry and you’re not sure how to ship LTL freight.

 Luckily, the most common shipping mistakes are usually avoidable, especially when you know how to ship freight safely and what issues to look out for.
 Here are the most common mistakes in LTL shipping, plus some freight shipping tips to help you avoid the worst-case scenarios.

 You may not be able to control how your goods are handled in transit, but you can definitely control how well protected they are before they leave your hands.
 Your shipment is only as safe as the medium you pack it in, and packaging your items poorly is all but guaranteed to leave you with damaged freight.
 Following your company’s freight packaging guidelines, always use the proper materials for the items you’re shipping based on their size, weight, shape, fragility, and value.